 The Augmented Environments Lab activities focus on understanding how to build interactive computing environments that directly augment a user's senses with computer-generated material.
 Researchers are interested in augmenting the user's perception and place particular emphasis on the interaction between the users and their environment.

 Center for Advanced Communications Policy (CACP)

-CACP focuses on key issues that influence the development, implementation and adoption of cutting-edge, advanced communications technologies.
+The Center for Advanced Communications Policy (CACP) focuses on key issues that influence the development, implementation, and adoption of cutting-edge, advanced communications technologies.
 Work includes assessment of policy issues and production of regulatory filings, identification of future options for innovation, and articulation of a clearer vision of the technology landscape.

 Center for the Development and Application of Internet of Things Technologies (CDAIT)

 The Center for the Development and Application of Internet of Things Technologies (CDAIT) fosters the development of interdisciplinary Internet of Things (IoT) research and education that bridges industry partners with Georgia Tech researchers and faculty as well as other collaborators who share similar interests.